docarray/docarray/docs/user_guide/sending/api/fastAPI.md

     pip install fastapi
     ```

+## Define schemas

-First, you should define schemas for your input and/or output Documents:
+First, you should define schemas for your input and/or output documents:
 ```python
 from docarray import BaseDoc
 from docarray.documents import ImageDoc